veeto

 • Authorizes public agencies to partner with Native American tribes on vegetation management projects.

-• Mandates the inclusion of cultural burning practices and indigenous knowledge in vegetation management.
+• Mandates the integration of indigenous knowledge and cultural burning practices into vegetation management.

 • Requires projects to specify plans for managing and potentially selling biomass from vegetation treatments.